SunCrescent/virtexpayment/README.md

 Known Issues
 ------------
-- There appears to be some MAJOR rounding issues with low amounts of BTC int VirEx API which breaks payment modules.
+- The VirEx API seems to have some rounding issues with very low amounts (under 0.0001) of BTC which impacts payments made through the API.
-- The VirtEX  API's validation functions return invalid responses for very low amounts of BTC.
-- Very low balances (below 1$) are most likely to have issues.
-- It seems the IPN validation always fails at the moment.
-(VirtExt API issue?)
+- It seems like the API's IPN validation always fails at the moment.